home-assistant/home-assistant.io/source/_integrations/fritzbox_callmonitor.markdown

   default: Phone
   type: string
 host:
   description: The IP address of your router, e.g., 192.168.1.1.
 It is optional since every fritzbox is also reachable by using the IP address 169.254.1.1.
+If you have a local DNS server and have assigned a hostname to your fritzbox, you can also use that here instead of the IP address.
   required: false
   default: 169.254.1.1
   type: string